Mailu/Mailu/docs/configuration.rst

 The ``PORTS`` (default: '25,80,443,465,993,995,4190') setting determines which services should be enabled.
 It is a comma delimited list of ports numbers.
 If you need to re-enable IMAP, POP3 and Submission, you can append '110,143,587' to that list.
+Please note that ports 25,465 and 993 cannot be disabled.

 The ``PROXY_PROTOCOL`` (default: unset) setting allows the the front container to receive TCP and HTTP connections with the `PROXY protocol`_ (originally introduced in HAProxy, now also configurable in other proxy servers).